Stress: The Great Accelerator of Aging

-The adrenal glands may be the Rodney Dangerfield of the body, “they get no respect” ..until one suffers from debilitating fatigue, insomnia, weight gain, depression, and many other serious symptoms and conditions associated with adrenal exhaustion.
+Sacramento, Calif.- The adrenal glands may be the Rodney Dangerfield of the body – “they get no respect” – until one suffers from debilitating fatigue, insomnia, weight gain, depression, and many other serious symptoms and conditions associated with adrenal exhaustion.

-Adrenals, walnut-sized glands, located on top of each kidney, are known as ‘the stress glands.’
-When a person senses danger, the adrenals rush all of their resources into meeting the perceived stress.
-Surgeons are very aware the body cannot survive the stress of surgery unless there is a massive output of cortisol from the adrenal glands.
-The adrenals are critically important for the production of many of the body’s stress hormones: cortisol, DHEA, epinephrine (adrenaline) and norepinephrine.
+The adrenals, walnut-sized glands located on top of each kidney, are known as “the stress glands.”
+When a person senses danger, the adrenals rush all their resources into meeting the perceived threat.
+Surgeons are well aware that the body cannot survive the stress of surgery without a massive output of cortisol from the adrenal glands.
+The adrenals are critically important for producing many of the body’s key stress hormones: cortisol, DHEA, epinephrine (adrenaline), and norepinephrine.

-In contemporary culture, unlike our ancestors, most Americans live under constant stress and pressure – the body, however, was never designed to handle such a load.
+In contemporary culture, unlike our ancestors, most Americans live under constant stress and pressure – yet the body was never designed to handle such a sustained load.

-Every challenge to the mind and body creates a cumulative demand on the adrenal glands: lack of sleep, perfectionism, financial pressures, emotional stress, smoking, reliance on stimulants like caffeine and countless others.
-The result is, the adrenals are constantly on high alert.
+Every challenge to the mind and body places a cumulative demand on the adrenal glands: lack of sleep, perfectionism, financial pressures, emotional stress, smoking, reliance on stimulants like caffeine, and countless others.
+The result is that the adrenals are constantly on high alert.

-Sustained high cortisol levels: increase waist size, destroy healthy muscle and bone, slow down healing and normal cell proliferation, re-direct biochemicals needed to make other essential hormones, harm digestion and mental function, and weaken the immune system.
+Sustained high cortisol levels can increase waist size, destroy healthy muscle and bone, slow down healing and normal cell proliferation, redirect biochemicals needed to make other essential hormones, impair digestion and mental function, and weaken the immune system.

-Adrenal fatigue may also be a factor in fibromyalgia, hypothyroidism, chronic fatigue syndrome, arthritis, premature menopause and acne to hair loss.
+Adrenal fatigue may also play a role in fibromyalgia, hypothyroidism, chronic fatigue syndrome, arthritis, premature menopause, and conditions ranging from acne to hair loss.

 When the adrenals are chronically overworked, they lose the capacity to produce sufficient DHEA for optimal health.
 DHEA is a precursor hormone to estrogen, progesterone, and testosterone.
-Insufficient DHEA contributes to: premature aging, fatigue, bone loss, loss of muscle mass and increasing abdominal fat, depression, aching joints, decreased sex drive, and impaired immune function.
+Insufficient DHEA contributes to premature aging, fatigue, bone loss, loss of muscle mass, increasing abdominal fat, depression, aching joints, decreased sex drive, and impaired immune function.

 Signs and Symptoms of Adrenal Fatigue